elduderinow/memory/README.md

 # Title: Memory

-The momory game as we all know it.
+The memory game as we all know it.

 - Repository: `memory`
 - Language: HTML, SCSS, Javascript